-If you’ve been using the same old knife to complete all of your slicing and dicing in the kitchen, you may have a few unanswered questions left.
+If you’ve been using the same old knife to complete all of your slicing and dicing tasks in the kitchen for preparing different recipes, you may have a few unanswered questions left.

 Below, we’ve answered some of the most commonly asked questions regarding the tomato knife and its cousin, the bread knife.

 Bread knives’ prongs allow the user to perform long, smooth strokes and pierce the bread’s outer surface without much effort, every time.

 Can you use a bread knife to cut tomatoes?